List of BoJack Horseman characters: Flip McVicker

-Flip McVicker (voiced by Rami Malek) is the human creator/showrunner of BoJack's new TV show, "Philbert".
+Flip McVicker (voiced by Rami Malek) is the sexist human showrunner of BoJack's new TV show, Philbert.
 Though he believes himself to be a genius, he is actually deeply insecure, lacks creative writing skills, and is manipulative clashing with BoJack and other cast members throughout the filming of Philbert.

 Gina Cazador

-Gina Cazador (voiced by Stephanie Beatriz) is BoJack's human co-star on "Philbert".
+Gina Cazador (voiced by Stephanie Beatriz) is BoJack's human co-star on Philbert.
 They begin a sexual relationship off-set that later evolves into dating, until she breaks up with BoJack when his drug addiction spirals out of control.
 BoJack then chokes Gina on set while they were filming an episode of Philbert while he was high on painkillers and then does an interview (before the interview, Gina tells BoJack while she'll continue to work with him, she never wants to speak to him again.) to hide the fact that BoJack was really choking her by stating it was all just an act and that they've broken up because of what BoJack did (even having to kiss BoJack to make her statements sound sincere, much to her dismay).
 Gina has spent most of her career doing small parts and sees Philbert as her chance to finally break out.
 By season 6, her acting career has taken off, however her experience with BoJack has changed her and caused her to be incredibly anxious on set, especially when doing stunts.
 This garners her a reputation throughout Hollywoo for being difficult to work with, which seems to cost her a high-profile role in Kelsey Jannings' superhero film Fireflame (it is revealed in the series finale, however, that she does in fact get the role and stars alongside Courtney Portnoy, who is also considered for the role).